Aarthi-14/AtliQ-Business-Insights-360-Project/README.md

 - [Conclusion](#conclusion)

 ### Project Overview
 AtliQ Hardware, a rapidly growing company, has decided to use PowerBi for data analytics to gain a competitive edge and make informed decisions.
 This project aims to provide insights into various aspects such as finance, sales, marketing, and supply chain.
-This data analysis project aims to provide valuable insights to the Organisation on reducing Attrition Rates and suggest some Actionable recommendations to improve better work Environment.

 #### Data Sources
-Employee data: The primary dataset is in CSV file "Hr-Employee-Attrition.csv" containing Employee Details of the Organisation.
+The primary data sources are from the database & an Excel workbook.

 ### Tools Used
+- Mysql Database : For Data Import
+- Excel : For Data Import
 - PowerBI Desktop : For Analysis
 - MS PowerPoint : For Presentation
 - Screenpresso : For Recording Video